 Inverted Mounting Configuration

-Switches in the inverted mounting configuration are ideal for use in areas where raptors and other large birds are frequent nuisances to electrical systems.
-Inverted Omni-Rupter Switches use either a rotating-type or reciprocating-type operating handle to open and close the switch.
+Switches in the inverted mounting configuration are ideal for use in areas where raptors and other large birds are of a concern to electrical systems.
+Inverted Omni-Rupter Switches use either a rotating-type or reciprocating-type operating handle to open and close the switch and can be provided with a hookstick operating mechanism.

 For a full list of options, see S&C Specification Bulletin 765-31.